xtompie/sensei/README.md

-Sensei is a modular first flexible system with no framework, built on minimalism, low abstraction, and simple logic.
+Sensei is a modular-first, flexible system with no framework, built on minimalism, low abstraction, and simple logic.

 ```php
 use App\Shared\Http\Controller;